Skip to Main Content

 Regrades

 For written assignments, quizzes and exams, you have one week after the grades are released to ask for a regrade.
 Only ask for a regrade if you think there was a grading error, do not request a regrade simply because you think you deserve more partial credit.
+For more information about regrades please refer to the syllabus (on Canvas).

 Canvas